 have been through a few sublives.
 As a youth, the Canadian Numismatic Association awarded me the title of Junior Numismatist of the Year one year.
 Then I got into theatre, then studied psychology at university, then was sucked completely into the world of computers and the internet.

-n 2011, an old friend from theatre days invited me back to Calgary to teach acting.
+ove of theatre was reawakened in me in 2011 when an old friend from theatre days invited me back to Calgary to teach acting.
 I've long thought I would make a good teacher, but have had a deep antipathy for the institutions within which teaching takes place, so never pursued it.
-The experience reawakened my love of theatre.
-It was a bit like being Rip Van Winkle.

 am a graduate of the Vancouver Playhouse Acting School.
 I have a bachelors degree in psychology and archaeology, and a certificate in internet systems administration from the University of British Columbia.
 And I never stop learning.
 I'm interested in the big questions of Universe, as well as the smaller questions of earning a living.
 I'm a long term optimist, short term pessimist, and consequently would like to live for a thousand years to see how things turn out.